Lepidoptera

 Related links: Butterfly Conservation Devon Moth Group

 Dawlish Warren does not hold any of the rarer British breeding species which may be found elsewhere in Devon, but at least 37 species have been recorded (with two or three others thought to probably be the result of deliberate introductions, either on site or elsewhere).
 This figure includes most of the more widespread species found in the southwest.
-However at least five species have become extinct here over the years, mostly before the reserve was designated.
-In recent years it is thought that the numbers of butterflies present on site have been in decline.
-Unfortunately regular transect monitoring, begun in the 1980s was stopped in the mid 1990s and any changes in population since then have only been noted on an ad hoc basis.
-Several factors may have contributed to population declines; population fluctuations, changes in vegetation and management as well as in the local climate.
+However at least five species have become extinct here over the years, mostly before the site was designated.

 Hesperiidae